broadinstitute/adapt/README.md

 If more than one file is provided, the search performs differential identification across the taxa.
 * `auto-from-file`: The input is a file containing a list of taxon IDs and related information.
 This fetches sequences for those taxa, then curates, clusters and aligns the sequences for each taxon, and finally uses the generated alignments as input for design.
-The search finds crRNAs for differential identification across the taxa.
+The search finds guides for differential identification across the taxa.
 * `auto-from-args`: The input is a single taxonomic ID, and related information, provided as command-line arguments.
 This fetches sequences for the taxon, then curates, clusters and aligns the sequences, and finally uses the generated alignment as input for design.